-Channing Dungey was named president, ABC Entertainment, in February 2016.
-In this role she has oversight of all development, programming, marketing and scheduling operations for the ABC Television Network.
+Channing Dungey is the former president of ABC Entertainment.
+In this role she had oversight of all development, programming, marketing and scheduling operations for the ABC Television Network.

-Last season, Dungey ushered in the hit drama Designated Survivor, starring Emmy and Golden Globe-winning actor Kiefer Sutherland, and comedies Speechless, starring Minnie Driver, and American Housewife, starring Katy Mixon, which helped expand the ABC Funny comedy brand to a successful new block on Tuesday nights.
-For the 2017-18 season, she has shepherded in a wide variety of programming, including the dramas Deception, from executive producer Greg Berlanti; For the People, from executive producers Shonda Rhimes and Betsy Beers; The Good Doctor, starring Freddie Highmore and executive produced by David Shore (House) and Daniel Dae Kim (Lost, Hawaii Five-O); Kevin (Probably) Saves the World, starring Jason Ritter and Joanna Garcia Swisher, from executive producers Michele Fazekas & Tara Butters (Marvel’s Agent Carter, Resurrection, Reaper); Ten Days in the Valley, starring Kyra Sedgwick; Marvel’s Inhumans; and the comedies Alex Inc., based on the podcast StartUp and executive produced and directed by Zach Braff; The Mayor, from executive producer Daveed Diggs (Tony winner, Broadway’s Hamilton); Splitting Up Together, starring Jenna Fischer (The Office) and executive produced by Ellen DeGeneres; and the return of American Idol.
+In the 2017-18 season, she shepherded in a wide variety of programming, including the dramas Deception, from executive producer Greg Berlanti; For the People, from executive producers Shonda Rhimes and Betsy Beers; The Good Doctor, starring Freddie Highmore and executive produced by David Shore (House) and Daniel Dae Kim (Lost, Hawaii Five-O); Kevin (Probably) Saves the World, starring Jason Ritter and Joanna Garcia Swisher, from executive producers Michele Fazekas & Tara Butters (Marvel’s Agent Carter, Resurrection, Reaper); Ten Days in the Valley, starring Kyra Sedgwick; Marvel’s Inhumans; and the comedies Alex Inc., based on the podcast StartUp and executive produced and directed by Zach Braff; The Mayor, from executive producer Daveed Diggs (Tony winner, Broadway’s Hamilton); Splitting Up Together, starring Jenna Fischer (The Office) and executive produced by Ellen DeGeneres; and the return of American Idol.

 Dungey previously was executive vice president, Drama Development, Movies & Miniseries, ABC Entertainment Group, where she oversaw the development and production of all drama pilots, movies and miniseries, and the launch of new series for ABC Entertainment.
 Series she developed and launched include Scandal, Quantico, Marvel’s Agents of S.H.I.E.L.D., How to Get Away With Murder, American Crime, Once Upon a Time and Secrets and Lies.
 Prior to that, she was senior vice president, drama development for ABC Entertainment Group.